albn-itu/uni-notes/semester-11/hpgp-notes.md

         - A Linear Velocity Motor constraint to apply the force.
             - Solver: `LinearVelocityMotorJacobian`
         - A Fixed Angle constraint to restrict rotation.

+### Breakable joints (Week 12)

+- Adds a member called `MaxImpulse` to some constraints
+- Some constraints do not get broken, such as motorized constraints.
+- Each breakable constraint has a corresponding Jacobian with a function called `HandleImpulseEvent`
+- Examples:
+    - `AngularLimit1DJacobian`: A 1-dimensional constraint, so the impulse is a float.
+    - `AngularLimit2DJacobian`: A 2-dimensional constraint, so the impulse is a float2.
+    - `AngularLimit3DJacobian`: A 2-dimensional constraint, so the impulse is a float3.
+    - `LinearLimit3DJacobian`: A 3-dimensional constraint, so the impulse is a float3.
+- In all cases, once `AccumulatedImpulse` exceeds `MaxImpulse`, the constraint is broken by sending a `ImpulseEvent` to the `ImpulseEvents` stream.
+- `ImpulseEvents` are processed by the `ImpulseEventsJob` and then the `DestroyBokenJointsJob` removes the broken joints using a command buffer.

 ### Solvers (Week 11)